 Erik Sandoval: Growing up I was promised so much from studio teams that never followed through.
 I wish that there had been a Smurf Kids in my life growing up.
-Teaching real hip-hop and discipline that will last a life time.
+Teaching real hip-hop and discipline that will last a lifetime.
 Another aspect is that I wanted to teach a new generation of dancers.
 All of my kids are so driven, they have a passion that you rarely see and I want to foster that in them.

 Dance Mogul: In what ways do you help empower them for the future not just with dance?

 Erik Sandoval: I think that there are a lot of values and future skills that can be taken from Smurf Kids.
-First and foremost would be responsibility.
+First and foremost would be responsible.
 Responsibility for yourself as well as your team.
 I want them to be disciplined but also humble.
 They also are empowered to pursue their own goals with all their might.
 There is nothing out of their reach as long as they put the time and effort into pursuing it.

 Dance Mogul: Are their parents involved with you?

 Erik Sandoval: Yes, the parents are involved.
 My parents care about their kids and many of them are incredibly supportive.